 My insurance covers the damage to my business from the storms and floods in March.
 Can I still apply for a loan under the SME Recovery Loan Scheme?

-Does interest still get charged during a repayment holiday?
+Is interest still charged during a repayment holiday?

 Yes.
-If you are on a repayment holiday under a scheme loan, you will not have to make any repayments during the holiday period.
-However, interest will continue to accrue on the loan, which you will have to pay back once payments recommence at the end of the holiday period.
+If you are on a repayment holiday under a Scheme‑Backed Loan, you will not have to make any repayments during the holiday period.
+However, interest will continue to accrue on the loan, which you will have to repay when payments recommence at the end of the holiday period.

 What if I cannot repay the loan?